 A. Current law defines CCC's core mission as providing academic and vocational instruction at the lower-division (freshman and sophomore) level.
 Under this mission, community colleges prepare students for transfer to four-year institutions and grant associate's degrees and certificates.
 Other important statutory missions include providing opportunities for workers to update their job skills (such as by taking a computer class) and offering pre-collegiate basic skills instruction in English and mathematics.
-(Note: The Chancellor's Office lists Basic Skills T.O.P.
-Codes for Pre-Algebra (includes Basic Math/Arithmetic), Elementary Algebra (if the college has designated this course as non-degree applicable), Reading Skills Development, and Writing.)

-The Academic Senate Enrollment Strategies Committee recommends the following priority at Crafton Hills College:
+The Enrollment Strategies Committee recommends the following priority at Crafton Hills College:

 - Courses required for Associate Degrees for Transfer or Associate Degrees - Courses required for transfer level math and English - 2.
-Courses required for Career-Technical degrees or certificates and any other credit certificates Courses required for credit certificates - 3.
+Courses required for Career-Technical degrees or certificates and any other credit certificates - 3.
 Courses required for transfer, but not in a degree or certificate - 4.
-CTE courses and courses especially leading to a living wage - 1.
-Developmental Courses (000-level, such as MATH090). - Basic Skills Courses (900-level) - B. The vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting - C. The mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning - D. 52% of the students who take the assessment at CHC initially place into a basic skills class in English, Reading, or Math.
-(See more detailed information below) - E.D.
-Attention should be given to the changing political climate that may affect expectations and funding.
+CTE courses and courses especially leading to a living wage - B. The vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting - C. The mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning - D. Attention should be given to the changing political climate that may affect expectations and funding.